PitamahBhishma-0/FONE_PAY_INTERN/README.md

 # FONE_PAY_INTERN
-All the knowledge i gained while intern in fonepay.(some topics may be missing).
+All the knowledge i gained while intern.(some topics may be missing).